reetp/smeserver-docker/README.md

 The docker-io package creates the user and group 'dockerroot'

+(now superceded by docker-engine)

+Docker keys

+docker=service
+    mask=24
+    network=172.16.0.0
+    status=enabled

 These can be used in docker-compose or elsewhere if required.

 Docker is easier to manage with docker-compose installed

-I have added that to the contrib rpm
+I have added that to the contrib rpm - currently compose version

+docker-compose version 1.5.2, build 7240ff3

+If we update to the docker-engine 1.12.6 we can use the latest compose I believe - see end

 /home/e-smith/files/docker/configs